bigdimboom/learn_webgpu/README.md

 ## Chapter 2: Uniform
 1. Single Uniform Buffer (2 matrices: mvp and modelview)
-2. Configure BindGroup: (with single buffer, the data alignment must be 256)
+2. Configure BindGroup: (with single buffer, the data alignment must be 256, for each bind point within a group)
+3. Configure BindGroup V2: (Or One just use one bind point within a group, and decleare a struct with many fields for Uniform the sahder)
 ![Alt text](https://github.com/bigdimboom/learn_webgpu/blob/main/images/spin_cube.gif "Chapter 2")